andrew/ultimate-awesome/README.md

 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
+- [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [awesome-generative-art](https://github.com/camilleroux/awesome-generative-art) - Carefully curated list of awesome resources to create, learn and, drop generative art.
-- [awesome-atac-analysis](https://github.com/databio/awesome-atac-analysis) - Links to ATAC-seq analysis tools.
 - [awesome-spiffe-spire](https://github.com/elinesterov/awesome-spiffe-spire) - Curated list of SPIFFE and SPIRE resources.
 - [awesome-torque3d](https://github.com/John3/awesome-torque3d) - A curated list of Torque3D and related Torque Game Engine resources.
 - [awesome-graphql](https://github.com/joshblack/awesome-graphql) - Collection of Links about GraphQL.